-Criminal Justice Reform Relies On Equal Justice, Regardless Of Race: The Case of Ahmaud Arbery
+Criminal Justice Relies On Equal Justice, Regardless of Race: The Case For Ahmaud Arbery

 Published: May 7, 2020

 “Law and order exist for the purpose of establishing justice and when they fail in this purpose they become the dangerously structured dams that block the flow of social progress.”

 The killing of an unarmed black man in Georgia has sparked outrage across the country as it has now been over 70 days and no arrest has been made.
 This incident has been ignited after a video leaked showing the full confrontation between the antagonizers, Gregory and Travis McMichael, and the now slain man, Ahmaud Arbery.
 Civil rights advocates such as the Georgia NAACP are mobilizing and calling for justice.
 The situation has become bipartisan as both Republicans and Democrats are calling for action.
 Georgia’s Republican Governor, Brian Kemp, tweeted, “Georgians deserve answers… state law enforcement stands ready to ensure justice is served.”
 Presumed Democratic presidential nominee, Joe Biden, tweeted, “The video is clear: Ahmaud Arbery was killed in cold blood.
 My heart goes out to his family, who deserve justice and deserve it now.
 It is time for a swift, full, and transparent investigation into his murder.”
 The fatal shooting case of Ahmaud Arbery will be watched closely by all Americans, especially ones directly involved with the criminal justice system.
 The legal procedure for similar situations is clear.
 If justice is not afforded to this black man and his loved ones, our nation will witness a significant step backwards within the criminal justice reform movement.

 The Ahmaud Arbery Case